Code-Institute-Submissions/meldissa-p4-dessert-island-blog_AprResub/README.md

 * I have decided to remove the 'Recipes' section from the nav as per the original wireframes.
 The original intention was that a user can click on this and will be taken to a new page where they are able to view all the posted recipes.
 However, this was a redundant idea as the posts were already displayed on the 'Home' page.
 Therefore, for final submission I opted for a search bar to replace this.
 The user instead can utilise the search bar to locate specific recipes with the use of keywords which in return will present recipes (if any found).

 * There are also some minor differences on the blog post section with the arrangement of the content.

+### Database <a name="database"></a>

+A relational database was used for this project.

+During production Postgres was used as the main database, and for deployment all data was migrated to Heroku Postgres.

+Please note that for testing purposes SQLite database was used.
+In the settings.py code was added to allow for the databases to be swtiched between SQLite for testing and Postgres for regular production.
+When DEVELOPMENT = True, then the SQLite database will be used for testing, and when this is set to False, then the Postgres database will be in use.

 ## Features <a name="features"></a>